This page describes all the tables and views contained in the DB file.

 1. In flow_stats, different internal accounts are counted separately, but in income_and_expenses the amounts of transactions from different internal accounts and the same external account are added up and combined;

-2. flow_stats only shows statistics that are aggregated by the amount of change in the corresponding asset, but income_and_expenses also shows market values converted to standard asset based on the price of the asset.
+2. flow_stats only shows statistics that are aggregated by the amount of change in the corresponding asset, but income_and_expenses also shows market values converted to standard asset based on the unit price of the asset.

 Fields